Cloudy Kitchen

 3. In a medium bowl, whisk together the flour, cocoa, salt, baking soda, and coffee or espresso powder.
 Add to the mixer and mix on low speed until incorporated.
 Scrape down the bowl and mix again briefly to ensure the mixture is even.

-4. Using a cookie scoop or a spoon, scoop 2 Tbsp (30g) balls of cookie dough, about 8 at a time (see tips).
+4. Using a cookie scoop or a spoon, scoop 2 tablespoon (30g) balls of cookie dough, about 8 at a time (see tips).
 Roll each into a ball using your hands, then roll generously in the sugar and place on the baking sheet, pressing down lightly to form a disc shape.
 Spread about 8 dough balls evenly on your baking sheet.

 5. Bake the cookies for 12 to 13 minutes, until set around the edges and puffy.
 Remove from the oven and tap the baking sheet sharply onto the counter, to help the cookies deflate.
 Use a cookie cutter slightly larger than the cookie to scoot any mis-shaped cookies back into a circle.
 Allow to cool on the pan for 15 minutes then remove and allow to cool completely on a wire rack.